-With one of America's vastest and most beautiful sweeps of beach and an all-round breath-taking scenery, Topsail Hill Preserve State Park is considered one of the best natural parks in the United States.
-Named after its 25-feet sand dunes, the park offers a wide range of natural resources and recreational activities for visitors all year round.
+With one of America's most beautiful sweeps of beach and an all-round breath-taking scenery, Topsail Hill Preserve State Park is considered one of the best natural parks in the United States.
+Named after its 25-foot sand dunes, the park offers a wide range of natural resources and recreational activities for visitors all year round.

-Located in Walton County, Florida, the park has three miles of beautiful white sand as well as unique plant and animal life including three species of the carnivorous pitcher plant, the endangered Choctawhatchee Beach Mouse, Florida black bears, and a variety of bird species including egrets, hawks, and woodpeckers.
+Located in Walton County, Florida, the park has three miles of beautiful white sand, as well as unique plant and animal life.
+You can find three species of the carnivorous pitcher plant, the endangered Choctawhatchee Beach Mouse, Florida black bears, and a variety of bird species including egrets, hawks, and woodpeckers.

-RV campers will have an amazing time at this park, with spaces afforded to RV campers as well as an endless list of recreational activities available to visitors.
-The park has about 13 miles of trails with different surfaces, ranging from gravel and flat pavements to deep sand and rocky roads for all kinds of sporting activities like biking, hiking, and horseback riding.
+RVers will have an amazing time at this park, with spaces afforded to RV campers as well as an endless list of recreational activities available to visitors.
+The park has about 13 miles of trails with different surfaces, ranging from gravel and flat pavements to deep sand and rocky roads, for all kinds of sporting activities like biking, hiking, and horseback riding.

 The park also protects a line of freshwater coastal lakes including Campbell Lake and Morris Lake.
-Boats are not allowed in these parts of the park, but fishing and picnicking are among the most popular activities in these parts of the resort and visitors can also see remnants of World War II missile testing programs.
-With 156 RV sites, this resort is a prime destination for RV campers and should be at the top end of your list for next vacation destination.
+Boats are not allowed in these parts of the park, but fishing and picnicking are among the most popular activities here.
+Plus, visitors can also see remnants of World War II missile testing programs.
+With 156 RV sites, the park's campground is a prime destination for RV campers and should be at the top of your list as your next vacation destination.

-The beaches at Topsail Hill park are among the very best in the States.
-With three miles of clean white sand and clear blue water, swimming and relaxing at Santa Rosa beach should be at the top of any visitor's to-do list.
+The beaches at Topsail Hill Preserve State Park are among the very best in the state.
+With three miles of clean white sand and clear blue water, swimming and relaxing at Santa Rosa Beach should be at the top of any visitor's to-do list.
 Park rangers and lifeguards provide swimming gear at the beach entrance for visitors of ages seven upwards.
 There is a pool at the campgrounds for visitors to enjoy and is highly recommended for kids, but walking down or taking a tram to the beach is a much more rewarding experience for adults as not only is the clear blue water attractive, but Santa Rosa beach is also home to about 12 different bird species and is a nature lover's perfect relaxation spot.

-Fishing is one of the most popular sports along the beaches of Topsail Hill.
-The Campbell Lake is a fishing hotspot, with park rangers offering help on what type of baits to use and what kinds of fish you are most likely to catch depending on the time of year.
+Fishing is one of the most popular sports along the beaches of Topsail Hill Preserve State Park.
+Campbell Lake is a fishing hotspot, with park rangers offering help on what type of baits to use and what kinds of fish you are most likely to catch depending on the time of year.
 The rangers also offer fishing gear and equipment to customers which is optional to use.
 Campbell Lake isn’t the only fishing hotspot, as the Morris Lake and Santa Rosa Beach are also good places to catch trout, panfish, Spanish mackerel, and catfish.

-The Topsail Hill Park offers a wide variety of hiking options to tourists.
-The Campbell Lake Trail and Beach Ram trails are both straight, paved roads, making for easy walking or jogging sessions.
-Along Morris Lake Trail, hikers pass through ancient dunes and scrub communities, with the more white sand making for a more challenging hike.
-The Deer Track Trail takes visitors directly to Campbell Lake where some of the park’s most unique plant-life grow including water lilies and carnivorous pitcher plants.
+Topsail Hill Preserve State Park offers a wide variety of hiking options to tourists.
+The Campbell Lake Trail and Beach Ram Trail are both straight, paved roads, making for easy walking or jogging sessions.
+Along Morris Lake Trail, hikers pass through ancient dunes and scrub communities, with more sand making it a more challenging hike.
+The Deer Track Trail takes visitors directly to Campbell Lake where some of the park’s most unique plant life grow including water lilies and carnivorous pitcher plants.